Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Recognizing Allergic Reactions to a COVID-19 Vaccine

-It’s important to distinguish side effects from the vaccine with allergic reactions to it.
+It’s important to distinguish side effects from the vaccine from allergic reactions to it.
 Most people who get the vaccine experience some common side effects.
-These include pain at the injection site, fatigue, headache, muscle pain, chills, joint pain, and fever, and typically last several days.
+These include pain at the injection site, fatigue, headache, muscle pain, chills, joint pain, and fever.

 “The common side effects of these vaccines are very common to other vaccines,” says Dr. Kreiner.
 “And like other vaccines, the symptoms do self-resolve.”